 Tomyum Mama is not a halal-certified eatery.

-Kin Sen Thai Noodle is popular for their khao sao, a type of Thai curry noodle dish that is popularised in Chiang Mai.
-Run by a Thai native, the hidden gem also offers familiar Thai mains and shareable sides, including Moo Ping ($6) and Thai Fish Cakes ($6).
-Try their Thai Chicken Curry Noodle ($6.90), featuring a thick, full-bodied gravy complemented by preserved greens, raw red onions, egg noodle strips, and a lime wedge.
-For something less lemak, try the Thai Noodle Thick Soup ($6.50) instead.
-This presents a brimming bowl of chewy Thai rice noodles, pork chunks, meatballs, veggies, and daikon.
+Kin Sen Thai Noodle is popular for khao sao, a type of Thai curry noodle dish that is popularised in Chiang Mai.
+Run by a Thai native, the hidden gem also offers familiar Thai mains and shareable sides, including Moo Ping ($6 for three) and Thai Fish Cakes ($6 for six).
+Try their Thai Curry Chicken Noodle ($7), featuring a thick, full-bodied gravy complemented by preserved greens, raw red onions, egg noodle strips, and a lime wedge.
+For rice, try the Thai Basil Roasted Pork ($8.50), which elevates the regular basil pork rice that we are familiar with.

 Read our Kin Sen Thai Noodle review.